Wireframing 101: What You Need to Know

 Related: 7 Reasons to Invest in Dual Monitors

 Just like the blueprint of a building, a wireframe describes details clearly and specifically while giving the builders (designers, developers , and stakeholders) an overview of the project.
 They are typically designed by information architects and UX designers.

 Their simple nature allows collaborators to focus on the app or webpage’s overall function and layout.
 Anyone who needs to be involved in the creation of an application or webpage can benefit from the logic of a wireframe.

 Lack of communication can quickly derail any project.
 This is especially true in tech where departments may have different expectations of how the app or webpage in question should function.
 Wireframes help to move the project forward and avoid roadblocks caused by misalignment.
 With wireframes, each stakeholder can align to the business objective and determine if the proposed design meets that objective.
 You can come to an agreement as to what’s working and what needs to be changed.

 Depending on your project, you may review wireframes in the ideation or validation phase .
 In the ideation phase, iteration is the goal.
 The creator of the wireframe will want to get as much feedback from stakeholders as possible.
 They will then create multiple versions of the concepts (that’s the iterating part) to narrow down potential solutions.

 In the validation phase, wireframes serve as a conversation piece.
 Each stakeholder provides feedback to improve the concept at hand.
 In this stage, the wireframe isn’t a finished product but should be refined enough to demonstrate whether the proposed solution meets the business objective.

 At Vibe, we know how crucial it is to get your concepts in front of others quickly.
-With our interactive whiteboard, you can design, sketch, and conceptualize on an infinite canvas for more effective collaboration.
-To learn more about Vibe’s real-time collaboration solution, see Vibe in action for yourself!
+With our interactive whiteboard , you can design, sketch, and conceptualize on an infinite canvas for more effective collaboration.
+To learn more about Vibe’s real-time collaboration solution, Request a Demo for yourself !